 How do they do it?
 Their infrared lo-glow and no-glow flashes just seem to be brighter and more powerful than most.
 They also use a special proprietary motion-sensing technology called an Illumi-night sensor.
 It enables the camera to be just a little bit more sensitive to nighttime movement so no animal photo-taking opportunities are missed.

 - Nice warranty coverage

 There is nothing special about Moultrie’s 2-year warranty coverage on their trail camera models.
-As a matter of fact, that is pretty much an industry standard these days.
-What is special boy Moultrie’s warranty is the way their customer service team stands behind their products?
+As a matter of fact, that is pretty much an industry-standard these days.
+What is a special boy Moultrie’s warranty is the way their customer service team stands behind their products?
 People have shared mostly positive experiences when dealing with Moultrie on warranty issues.